Strangemother/pocketsocket/docs/server/README.md

 Are you're ready!
 Configurations are done through a config file or CLI arguments.

-Unlike standard server solutions, a new client connection is handled by the `SocketClient` or your chose Client class.
+A new client connection is handled by the `SocketClient` or your chose Client class.
 This offsets all the protocol management to your Client class.

 ### Writing your own